rustdelhi/policies/Guidelines.md

    Delhi's [telegram channel](https://t.me/RustDelhi).

-2. Timings for monthly meetups are subject to the number of talks, but a tentative schedule will see its start from 10:00 am till 01:00 pm IST (and may be extended to 02:00 pm if required).
+2. Timings for monthly meetups are subject to the number of talks, but a tentative schedule will see its start from 02:00 pm till 05:00 pm IST (and may be extended to 06:00 pm if required).

 3. Timings for individual talks: